Top of the pageCheck Your Symptoms

 - Wiggle the outside of the ear to let the liquid enter the ear canal, then tilt your head and let it drain out.

-- You can also use nonprescription drops, such as Star-Otic or Swim-Ear, to prevent swimmer's ear.
+- You can also use nonprescription drops, such as Swim-Ear, to prevent swimmer's ear.

 - If you use public swimming pools or hot tubs, ask about the chlorine and pH testing of the pool.
 You are less likely to get swimmer's ear from facilities that maintain good control of their pool testing and treatment.